-Whether it is your first Father’s Day as a single parent or your tenth, being away from your children on a special day can be tough.
+Whether it is your first Father’s Day as a single parent or your tenth, being away from your children on a special day is tough.

-One of the key challenges is if Father’s Day does not fall on your weekend with the kids.
+One of the key issues faced is if Father’s Day is not on your weekend with the kids.
 In this situation, who the kids spend the day with very much depends on how amicable you are.

 If Father’s Day does not fall on your weekend, then some pre-planning will help.
 Talk to your ex-partner months in advance to see if weekends/days can be swapped so you can be together.
 And ensure that you do the same for Mother’s Day.